arnauKL/sideutils/ashew/README.md

 # ashew: a tiny shell

-I'd like this to be an actual usable shell that is not 10k LOC, has sansane variable names (all editors have completion enabled, there is no excuse for abbreviating unreadable variable names) and performs decently well.
+I'd like this to be an actual usable shell that has sane variable names and performs decently.

 This is also an excuse to learn more C + UNIX.